WADComs/WADComs.github.io/_wadcoms/PyLDAPmonitor.md

 ---
 description: |
-  ldapmonitor.py allows to monitor creation, deletion and changes to LDAP objects live during your pentest.
+  ldapmonitor.py allows you to monitor creation, deletion and changes to LDAP objects live during your pentest.

   Command Reference: